Monetization for Publishers: 8 Tactics Guaranteed to Work

 Newsletter is great for monetisation

-While a newsletter still seems like a communication medium from the past to many, it has experienced a second spring in recent years.
+While a newsletter may still seem like a communication medium from the past to many, it has experienced a second lease of life in recent years.
 Believe it or not, newsletters can be an extremely effective monetization tactic for your publisher.

-Much evidence suggests that far from being an outdated communication medium, regular email actively encourages your readers to visit your website more often, increasing revenue.
+There is much evidence to suggest that far from being an outdated communication medium, regular emails actively encourage your readers to visit your website more often, thus increasing your revenue.

-It's also a medium you can analyze and perfect for best results.
-Open rates, click-through rates, and unsubscribe rates - are all elements that can be optimized.
+It is also a medium that you can analyze and perfect for best results.
+Open rates, click-through rates and unsubscribe rates - are all elements that can be optimized.

-Again, by A/B testing and adjusting your email newsletter strategy, you can ensure that you're publishing exactly the kind of content that will excite your readers.
+Again, by A/B testing and adjusting your email newsletter strategy, you can ensure that you are publishing exactly the type of content that excites your readers.

 8 Research and analysis